Derived categories of noncommutative quadrics and Hilbert squares: Abstract

 \section{Abstract}

-A non-commutative deformation of quadric surface is usually taken to be a three-dimensional cubic Artin--Schelter regular algebra.
+A non-commutative deformation of a quadric surface is usually described by a three-dimensional cubic Artin--Schelter regular algebra.
 In this paper we show that for such an algebra its bounded derived category embeds into the bounded derived category of a commutative deformation of the Hilbert scheme of two points on the quadric.
 This is the second example in support of a conjecture by Orlov.
 Based on this example we formulate an infinitesimal version of the conjecture, and provide some evidence in the case of smooth projective surfaces.